Sinclair Says Its Digital Networks Will Add 2.4 Million Homes This Year

 Sinclair Upgrades Digital Channels Comet, Charge!, TBD

 Sinclair Broadcast Group announced “significant changes” to the content of three, company-owned multicast networks: Comet, Charge! and TBD.
-The channels, which are available to the vast majority of households across the U.S., will now carry some of the most popular classic television series, as well as TBD’s first-ever original series, The Link.
-The new programming […]
+The channels, which are available to the vast majority of households across […]

 MULTICASTING 2017 | PART 1